Michaelangel007/you_have_to_win_the_game_world_map/README.md

  * ![Tiles with header](pics/tiles_with_header.png)

- Examing the tiles we see that the texture atlas is 256x256 px with 32x32 tiles.
+ Examining the tiles we see that the texture atlas is 256x256 px with 32x32 tiles.
 That means each tile is 8x8 px.
 This will help us figure out a room dimension.

 3\.
 Room dimensions